sutch/image-builder/README.md

 Overview
 --------

-The purpose of image-builder is to automate the building of machine images.
+The purpose of image-builder is to automate the building of consistent machine images and to provide a consistent machine image to perform the building of consistent machine images.

 Image-builder is also intended to help us better understand and test the image building process and technologies, and to act as a kickstarter for improving the development/deployment process.